ruv97/Tree_coin/README.md

-# Cadena Bank DAPP
+# Tree_coin DAPP

-This is the completed code for the Bank DAPP.
+This is the completed code for the Tree_coin DAPP.

 ## To Install